 At Enhance Conservatories, we offer a number of conservatory styles at affordable prices.
-There are a number of styles on the market, like the Lean-To Conservatory, Victorian Conservatory, Edwardian Conservatory and more.
 With such a wide selection, it’s hard to know which one is the right choice for your home.
-To help you in making the right decision, we have devised a simple guide to conservatory designs, to give you a basic understanding of the various types of conservatories and which one might be suited to your home.
+To help you make the right decision, we have devised a simple guide to conservatory designs, to give you a basic understanding of the various types of conservatories and which one might be suited to your home.

 The Different Conservatory Designs